The Munich Germany Christmas Market Guide

 MUNICH, GERMANY

 Munich is located in the Bavaria region of Germany and acts as the region’s capital.
-It is most famous for hosting the yearly Oktoberfest, where thousands of people gather to drink, what seems like, a lot of German beer.
+It is most famous for hosting the yearly Oktoberfest, where thousands of people gather to drink a lot of German beer.

 Munich is also the third largest city in Germany (after Berlin and Hamburg), meaning that there is a lot to see and do within the city, regardless of the time of year you visit.
 The city itself feels like the perfect blend of old European charm with modern city living, and is a great centralized location for taking day trips to the surrounding region of Germany as well as accessing both Switzerland and Austria.